Transparency in government and empowered citizens

 Growth - the greatest force for change is a job

-Michigan needs to continue supporting economic development though good infrastructure, developing highly skilled talent and low property, sales and income taxes.
+Kalamazoo needs to continue supporting economic development though good infrastructure, developing highly skilled talent and low property taxes.

-I support House Bill 4816 (2019) so Kalamazoo can build the Downtown Arena using hotel and motel visitor usage taxes and private donations.
+I supported House Bill 4816 back in 2019 and it became law in 2020.
+Now Kalamazoo can build the Downtown Arena using hotel and motel visitor usage taxes and private donations.